yamhiroto/IOT-Geolocalisation-ML/Data_Challenges/Geolocalisation/Readme.md

 ### Linear regression

 #### "Cross validation"
 We use the sickit-learn function [cross_val_predict](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) to predict latitude and longitude.
 This function takes in parameter the number of folds _cv_.
 Using _cross_val_predict_: "For each element in the input, the prediction that was obtained for that element when it was in the test set".
-As explained, it is <span style="text-decoration: underline">not</span> a scoring function, just several predictions based on changing samples.
+As explained, it is **not** a scoring function, just several predictions based on changing samples.

 Suppose we have the following training set: